Kristina Mladenovic

 Early Life and Background

-Kristina Mladenovic was born in Saint-Pol-sur-Mer, in the Nord department of France.
-Her father, Dragan Mladenović, is a former Yugoslav handball player of Serbian origin, and her mother, Dženita Helić, is a Serbian former volleyball player.
-The family moved to France in 1992 when Dragan was signed by Dunkerque HGL.
-Mladenovic has a brother named Luka.
-She became a French citizen along with her parents.
-Mladenovic began playing tennis at a young age and showed promise early on, participating in junior tournaments and achieving significant success.
+Kristina Mladenovic was born on 14 May 1993 in Saint-Pol-sur-Mer, in the Nord department of France.
+Her father, Dragan Mladenović, is a former Serbian and Yugoslav handball player, and her mother, Dženita Helić, is a Serbian former volleyball player.
+The family moved to France in 1992 when Dragan was signed by Dunkerque HGL, and all members later became French citizens.
+Mladenovic has a brother named Luka, and the household’s strong sporting tradition helped shape her early athletic development.

 Path to Tennis